 The Jewish culture is interwoven into every aspect of life in our homes.
 All homes have Kiddush and a Shabbat Service, many attended by the community.
 We have an in-house Rabbi and come together to celebrate the Jewish festivals.
-We can also enable a Jewish burial by providing the necessary documents in a timely manner.
+In most cases we can also enable a Jewish burial by providing the necessary documents in a timely manner.